Table of Contents[Hide][Show]

 - Repeat the process on the other side.

-Qigong exercises make an excellent complement to your healthy lifestyle along with eating a healthy diet, drinking Alkaline Greens, and supporting the strength of your gut.
-Both are fantastic morning starters.
+Qigong exercises make an excellent complement to your healthy lifestyle along with eating a healthy diet, drinking Alkaline Greens (use code WELL20 to save 20%), and supporting the strength of your gut with a daily probiotic supplement (our favorite is Just Thrive Probiotic).

 They can awaken your body and mind, improve your focus, and lower your stress.
 This way, you’re more ready to deal with the challenges of the day.